HonokaKousaka/Test-for-creating-a-new-repository/README.md

 # Test-for-creating-a-new-repository
-Hello, This is Ryan Watson, a student who is trying to know more about github.
+Hello, This is Ryan Watson.
+I hate to study computer science; however, I have to.